Lollodev123/wonder-engineering/README.md

 A kinetic installation is expensive to build and slow to pitch with hand-made motion studies.
 This project shortens the first exploration loop: turn a structured brief into a reviewable concept, render it, inspect the result, and iterate before a motion designer or hardware team invests in a production file.

-The repository is a public, anonymized R&D snapshot.
+The repository is a public, anonymized R&D snapshot, built for a specific company as an internal tool of future frequent use.
 It demonstrates the workflow and constraints without publishing partner-specific assets or operating material.

 ## What works today